Teams, kanban, sprints

 Imagine, you can add a number of teams into a project and create a Kanban board (tasks board with tasks sorted into columns) for each of them.
-Then you set deadlines for each of these boards… and, now they become Sprints!
+Then you set deadlines for each of these boards… and now they become Sprints!
 Then you can create more sprints for each team, with different tasks and deadlines.
 Until you sort out all the tasks you have.
-Then you can quickly switch between these past, current and future sprints and see how your project is going between times: during the previous week your teams have been working on one set of tasks, this week is for this set, and the next week is for that one… and so on.
+Then you can quickly jump between these past, current and future sprints and see how your project is going to be completed: during the previous week your teams have been working on one set of tasks, this week is for this set, the next week is for that one… and so on.

 So, that’s what we call project management in Shotty 😎

-Choose a team, its current sprint — and voilà — you see the shots, the assets and the tasks this team is working on now.
+Choose a team, its current sprint — and voilà — you see the shots, the assets and the tasks this team is working on.
 Handy, isn’t it?

 If you click the Backlog block — you can see tasks waiting to be added into a sprint.

-To add a task into a sprint you just drag the task into the sprint with Backlog being selected.
+To add a task into a sprint you just drag the task into a sprint with Backlog being selected.
 (Psst!
 You can also drag tasks between sprints, but we don’t recommend it! :)

 If no sprint, nor Backlog are selected — you see all tasks you have in the project.

 Then, if you know how many tasks a team can endure during one sprint, you can estimate how many sprints you have to pass through until the project is finished.
 This functionality will be available in future updates of Shotty.

 In case you want to try our demo, use the link and credentials below: